dgaydukov/cert-aws/sa/files/sa.md

 ###### Macie
 Managed data security/privacy service that uses ML & pattern matching to discover/protect your sensitive data (PII (personally identifiable information) - names, addresses, and credit card numbers) in aws.
 You are charged based on number of s3 buckets in your account, and amount of processed data.
 You also have 30 days trial period.
 Also 1GB of processed data is always for free.
 It's regional service and you have to enable it region-by-region.
-This guarantees that all analyzed data in same region, and don't cross region boundaries.
+This guarantees that all analyzed data in same region, and don't cross-region boundaries.
 To use it, you have to first enable it from aws console/cli.
 You can add regular expressions to search for.
 So it helps you to understand what data do you store in s3 buckets.
 It can also identify too permissive or unencrypted buckets.
 Once it found sensitive data, it creates findings (detailed report of sensitive data in an S3).
 Macie publish findings in EventBridge and to security hub.